revskill10/resig.js/README.md

 **Signal-Σ: Reliable reactive programming for modern React development** 🔧⚛️

-*Built with category theory.
-Powered by algebra.
+*Built for reliability.
+Powered by simplicity.
 Designed for developers.*